 — Dr. Albert Szent-Gyorgyi

-Watch this video to learn about UX research and why it is important in UX design process.
+Watch this video to learn about UX research and why it is important in the UX design process.

 15. Theme: Designing for the Future